AlexAndorra/pollsposition_blog/README.md

 # PollsPosition — The Blog

-This website is a collection of tutorials detailing the models powering the electoral forecasts and dashboards displayed at [PollsPosition.com](https://www.pollsposition.com/).
+This website is a collection of tutorials detailing the Bayesian statistical models used to forecast French elections at the [PollsPosition project](https://github.com/AlexAndorra/pollsposition_models).
+The corresponding interactive dashboards can be found [here](https://share.streamlit.io/alexandorra/pollsposition_website/main/gp-popularity-app.py).

 ## What is it?